gellati/owasp-modsecurity-apache/README.md

-### Apache server with modsecurity
+# Apache server with modsecurity

 This repo hosts files for the attempt to set up an Apache server with ModSecurity in a Docker container.
+Using [OWASP](https://www.owasp.org/index.php/Main_Page), the [3.0 rule set](https://github.com/SpiderLabs/owasp-modsecurity-crs).

+## Setup

 Clone the repo and go into the directory.